dribnet/purvs/README.md

   * `offsetx3 tri 1` : x offset of the third triangle point relative to the center
   * `offsety3 tri 1` : y offset of the third triangle point relative to the center

-  this is the same for the other 3 triangles with different offset values
+  this is the same for the other 3 triangles with different offset names

- So far I have coded my letters from A to M, I have not done the Interpolation yet.
-I have utilised the editor code to make my letters as it is a lot less time consuming than changing numbers constantly.
+I have completed all my letters and have added the interpolation code to add the movement between letters.
+The only thing left is for me to play with the interpolation code to give the transitions a more unique movement.

+I have chosen to call my font RazerArk as the letters have very sharp points like a razer.